Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node.md

             ~~~
             To call a function:
             ~~~
-            context.<UserDefined-Variable-Name>= UserDefined-Function-Name(context.steps.<startNode-Name>.<inputVariable-name>
+            context.<UserDefined-Variable-Name>= UserDefined-Function-Name(context.steps.<startNode-Name>.<inputVariable-name>)
             ~~~

             !!! note
                 You cannot import packages in the Function node.
 However, you can use pre-existing libraries such as pandas or  NumPy.
+[Learn more](../types-of-nodes/script-libraries.md).

         2. You can use the Context input/output feature to use a variable from the previous node or when testing a function.
             * **Context Input**: Add the required variable; also, dummy input values can be given to test the defined function.